 Recycling and reusing the LVAC sorbent

 For evaluation of the recycling and reusing potential of the sorbent, five consecutive desorption/regeneration cycles were performed.
 In the sorption test, 0.25 g of LVAC was exposed to 250 cm3 of 2,4-D solution with the concentration of 500 mg/dm3 and stirred for 180 min.
 After that, LVAC was separated by centrifugation at 3000 rpm for 5 min.
 The 2,4-D concentration was determined in supernatant.
 Desorption of 2,4-D from LVAC pores was performed by heating at 473 K in a muffle furnace (Sel-Horn R-3 L, J.P.
 Selecta, Spain) for 90 min in air.
-Based on the TG analysis, it was found that the temperature of 473K was not affecting the sorbent stability and regeneration was carried out at that temperature.
 At this temperature, 2,4-D is decomposed and thus removed from the LVAC.
 The sorption/desorption experiment was repeated in five successive cycles.

 Removal of 2,4-D from groundwater